tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 * CJS and ES modules **just work** without new extensions, extra ceremony, or additional scaffolding
-* Performance is generally on par or better than existing CJS
+* Performance is generally on par or better than existing CJS loading
 * Performance is significantly improved for ES modules over transpilation workflows
 * Change JS grammars for Script and Module to be unambiguous / have no collisions
 * Determine grammar for any `.js` file by parsing as one grammar, if that fails